 Orbits Mars.
 Takes many pictures.
 Maps

 Sample solar wind, bring back to Earth 2004.

 European Space Agency robotic mission to the moon.

 Testing an ion engine.

 Orbited Jupiter.
-Exploring planet and its
+Exploring planet and its many

 moons.
 Mission had been extended several times.
-Nearing end
+Nearing end of

 up close, including the volcanoes on Io.

 Actually brushed onto asteroid at end of very successful

 mission of intimacy with asteroid.